 UL is at the forefront of these technical and regulatory advancements.
 We participate in U.S. and international standards panels that help shape the industry.
-Our services help manufacturers and installers manage risk, facilitate fast access to the world markets, and provide a widely recognized and trusted differentiator — the UL Mark.
+Our testing, evaluation and certification services help manufacturers and installers manage risk, facilitate fast access to the world markets, and provide a widely recognized and trusted differentiator — the UL Mark.

 We further support the access systems industry’s drive to produce safer, quality products with certification to ANSI/CAN UL 325 (in place of older CSA C22.2 No. 247) and UL 2593 for North America.
 We can also verify compliance with International Electrotechnical Commission (IEC) and other global and regional safety regulations.

-We serve on the IEC TC 61 MT 25 Committee and can evaluate and certify your products to the following IEC 60335 and Builders Hardware Manufacturers Association (BHMA) standards:
+We serve on the IEC TC 61 MT 25 Committee.
+UL can evaluate and certify your products to the following IEC 60335 and Builders Hardware Manufacturers Association (BHMA) standards: